puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

-# Opinsys Single Sign-On (SSO) for remote applications
+# Opinsys Single Sign-On (SSO) for external services

-For now to implement Opinsys SSO to a remote application you must receive a shared secret from Opinsys support (tuki aet opinsys.fi).
-To receive it you must provide a fully qualified domain name (fqdn) for your application and a human readable name for it which will be displayed on the login form on our end.
+For now to implement Opinsys SSO to a external service you must receive a shared secret from Opinsys support (tuki aet opinsys.fi).
+To receive it you must provide following:

+  -Fully qualified domain name (fqdn)
+    - The service must be available on this domain
+  - Name and small description of the service
+    - Will be displayed on the login form and admin configuration panel for school admins
+  - Optionally a link describing the service in more detail

-Once the shared sercret is in place the remote application may redirect user's web browser to `https://api.opinsys.fi/v3/sso` with a `return_to` query string key which determines where user is redirected back.
-The hostname of the `return_to` URL must match with the given application fqdn.
+Once the shared sercret is in place the external service may redirect user's web browser to `https://api.opinsys.fi/v3/sso` with a `return_to` query string key which determines where user is redirected back.
+The hostname of the `return_to` URL must match with the fqdn provided to us.

 Example redirect URL might be: